AnanthVivekanand/WebMine/README.md

-# WebGRLC
+# WebMine

-WebGRLC is a service that allows users to mine cryptocurrencies in the browser through an easy-to-use framework.
+WebMine is a service that allows users to mine cryptocurrencies in the browser through an easy-to-use framework.
+As of right now, it supports Allium coins, but other cryptocurrencies can easily be ported by swapping out the wasm binaries.

 ## Getting Started